authzforce/restful-pdp/README.md

 ...
 Tomcat started on port(s): 8080 (http)
 ```

-(You can change logging verbosity by modifying the Logback configuration file `logback.xml` copied previously.)
+(You can change the logging verbosity by modifying the Logback configuration file `logback.xml` copied previously.)

+### Send an XACML Request to the PDP

-Now you can make a XACML request from a different terminal (install `curl` tool if you don't have it already on your system):
+Once the PDP is up and running, you can make a XACML request from a different terminal, for example using the XACML/JSON request in [that folder](cxf-spring-boot-server/src/test/resources/server/IIA001) (install `curl` tool if you don't have it already on your system):

 ```sh
 $ curl --include --header "Content-Type: application/xacml+json" --data @IIA001/Request.json http://localhost:8080/services/pdp